 - ¼ cup chopped hazelnuts, pecans, or desired type of nuts

-Plus, you can use almost every single one of these ingredients to make these sweet potato muffins next!
+By the way, you can use almost every single one of these ingredients to make these sweet potato muffins as well!
+So if you end up with some extras put them to good use and give that recipe a go.

 Ingredient Substitutions and Modifications

-So, when it comes to the sweet potato puree, you can make it yourself with this recipe if you don't know how to cook sweet potatoes, or you can buy canned sweet potatoes and blend them to make a puree.
+So, when it comes to the sweet potato puree, you can make it yourself with this recipe or you can buy canned sweet potatoes and blend them to make a puree.
 Alternatively, you can also turn mashed sweet potatoes into a puree by using an immersion blender.

-Now, if you don't have hazelnuts - or just don't like them - pecans also work really well.
+As for the hazelnuts, if you don't have any on hand - or just don't like them - pecans also work really well.
+I've actually made this recipe a few times with pecans and it's turned out great every time.
 With that said though, you can really use any nuts that you want in the streusel topping.
-Honestly though, you could even skip the nuts altogether and the sweet potato soufflé will be just as delicious!

 Lastly, if you don't have caster sugar, regular granulated sugar will work just as well for this recipe.